kacembouden/horizon/employee-management-app/README.md

 - The `EmployeeListComponent` includes functionalities for filtering, sorting, pagination, adding, and deleting employees.
 - It uses Angular Material components for styling and functionality.
 - Make sure to provide necessary backend services for fetching and managing employee data.

----

-Feel free to customize this README template to include more detailed instructions or additional information specific to your application or requirements.